-The need to maintain the genetic diversity of CWR is explicitly stated in global conventions and action plans such as the Convention on Biological Diversity, the United Nations' Sustainable Development Goals, the International Treaty on Plant Genetic Resources for Food and Agriculture (PGRFA) and the Global Plan of Action for PGRFA of the World Food Organization.
-Member countries, such as Germany, are required to develop conservation strategies for wild and cultivated plant species that combine the advantages of in-situ conservation in natural habitats with the advantages of ex-situ conservation in gene banks.
-The German national program for plant genetic resources particularly identifies the need for the establishment of CWR genetic as appropriate measure to improve the conservation status of CWR, which are considered particularly important in Germany.
+The need to maintain the genetic diversity of CWR is explicitly stated in global conventions and action plans such as the Convention on Biological Diversity, the United Nations' Sustainable Development Goals, the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) and the Global Plan of Action for PGRFA of the United Nations' Food and Agriculture Organization (FAO).
+Member countries, such as Germany, are required to develop conservation strategies for wild and cultivated plant species that combine the advantages of in situ conservation in natural habitats with the advantages of ex situ conservation in genebanks.
+The German national program for plant genetic resources particularly identifies the need for the establishment of CWR genetic reserves as appropriate measure to improve the conservation status of CWR species, which are considered particularly important in Germany.

-A genetic reserve is an area that is designated for active and permanent conservation measures and in which management and monitoring of the genetic diversity of the target CWR populations is carried out.
-In order to preserve the genetic diversity of a species, a larger number of reserves are necessary, which together should represent the diversity of a species as comprehensively as possible.
+A genetic reserve is an area that is designated for active and permanent conservation measures, and in which management and monitoring of the genetic diversity of target CWR populations is carried out.
+In order to preserve the genetic diversity of a species, a varying number of reserves is necessary, which together should represent the diversity of a species as comprehensively as possible.

 German Network of Genetic Reserves